unfoldingWord-dev/Unlocked-Grammar-Info/docs/hebrew.rst

 We are aiming at something simple to aid in pronunciation, not for scholarly purposes.
 SBL General is what we want to standardize on.
 Logos has a tool to do this automatically.
 If you don't have access to Logos, ask Bram to do it.

+Examples

+Line 1: Hebrew with the term in question bolded

+Line 2: Simple transliteration as described above

+Line 3: Literal representation of Hebrew in the order of the Hebrew words, with meaning contained in individual words represented with English words connected by dashes.
+Necessary grammatical information can be given with abbreviations in capitals.
+This allows the reader to track the words with the meaning in the words.

+Line 4: Smooth English translation

+Examples:

+וְהָאֹורֵ֡ב קָם֩ מְהֵרָ֨ה מִמְּקֹומֹ֤ו

+weha'owrev qam meherah mimmeqowmow

+and-the-lying-in-ambush stood quickly from-place-of-him

+The soldiers hiding in ambush quickly rushed out of their place

+וַיִּקַּ֣ח אָ֠סָא אֶת־כָּל־הַכֶּ֨סֶף וְהַזָּהָ֜ב

+wayyiqqah 'asa 'eth-kol-hakkesef wehazzahav

+and-he-took Asa DO-all-the-silver and-the-gold

+Then Asa took all the silver and gold

 Citations